Man who filmed rape on victim’s phone jailed for 10 years

 Hassan recorded his victim’s private parts before recording himself anally raping her, coupled with a running commentary of insults and foul language.

-The rape, which took place in the Ammanford area, had been recorded on his victim’s phone.
+The rape, which took place in Ammanford on 21 August 2021, had been recorded on his victim’s phone.

 The court heard that in police interview after his arrest Hassan claimed that the sex had been part of a role play and that his victim wasn’t sleeping at the time.